spatie/laravel-backup-server/docs/installation-setup.md

     'notifications' => [

         /*
-         * Backup server sends out notifications on several events.
+         * Backup Server sends out notifications on several events.
 Out of the box, mails and Slack messages
          * can be sent.
          */
         'notifications' => [